 • Baseline characteristics were broadly comparable between treatment arms; however, rates of visceral metastases, bone metastases, and Eastern Cooperative Oncology Group performance status (ECOG PS) of 1 were imbalanced to the disadvantage of the niraparib/AAP group.3

-Baseline PSA Level in the MAGNITUDE Study3,5
+Baseline PSA Levels in the MAGNITUDE Study3,5,10

 BRCA1/2 Subgroup

-HRR+ Cohort
+HRR+ Population

 NIRA/AAP